roemvaar/cs_notes/docs/linux_kernel/modules.md

 * **block module**
 * **network module**

-Despite being "monolithic" in the sense that the whole kernel runs in a single address space, the Linux kernel is modular, supporting the dynamic insertion and removal of code from itself at runtime.
+Despite being "monolithic" in that the whole kernel runs in a single address space, the Linux kernel is modular, supporting the dynamic insertion and removal of code from itself at runtime.

 Related subroutines, data, and entry and exit points are grouped in a single binary image, a loadable kernel object called a **module**.